Exploring the Alphabet of English Idioms: A Journey through ‘L’

 Justifications:

 This is an idiom because it figuratively means that life is simple and carefree, often used ironically to describe life situations that may not be as easy or pleasant as they seem.
-The phrase uses "bowl of cherries" metaphorically to represent an ideal, smooth existence.
+The idiom uses "bowl of cherries" metaphorically to represent an ideal, smooth existence.

 Origin: